Clermont County stabbing victim dies, armed suspect shot by police faces charges

 They say the victim is a mother whose son lives in her basement and has “bipolar issues.”

-Clermont County court records show Amburgy was convicted of assault on a police officer on May 31, 2019.
+Clermont County court records show Joshua was convicted of assault on a police officer on May 31, 2019.

 Two other charges were dismissed: a felony count of assault and resisting arrest, a misdemeanor.